 Educating patients on health conditions and their treatment courses.

 Health care is a growing field that is impacted considerably by technological advances.
 As digital services and telecommunications devices spread worldwide, so too does the reach of health care providers, who can now serve patients far from their physical hospitals.
-Here’s how telehealth nurses fare in this dynamic health care landscape.
+Explore how telehealth nurses fare in this dynamic health care landscape.

-According to the US Bureau of Labor Statistics (BLS), the median salary for registered nurses was $77,600 in May 2021 [1].
-Although the BLS doesn’t collect data on telehealth nurses specifically, the job site Glassdoor puts the average total annual salary for telehealth nurses at $129,050 as of January 2023 [2].
+Telehealth nurses make a higher-than-average salary.
+According to the US Bureau of Labor Statistics (BLS), the median salary for registered nurses was $86,070 in May 2023 [1].
+Although the BLS doesn’t collect data on telehealth nurses specifically, the job site Glassdoor puts the average total annual salary for telehealth nurses at $95,650 [2].

 These data points suggest that as nurses continue to be in demand and telehealth becomes more widely adopted, the number of telehealth nurses will likely expand.